-- o Achieving net-zero greenhouse gas emissions - o Substantially reducing sewer overflows
+- o Achieving net-zero greenhouse gas emissions

+- Substantially reducing sewer overflows

-- Managing increased water demand in the North West - Improving river water quality - Taking these four long-term goals for 2050 as a whole, do you feel that United Utilities is going too far, not far enough, or striking a good balance, in terms of these longerterm goals? - o Why do you say that? - o What do you think is missing? - o What might you like to see them drop? - Are there any specific goals on the screen now that you think are particularly important for United Utilities to aim for?
+- o Managing increased water demand in the North West

+- Improving river water quality

+- Taking these four long-term goals for 2050 as a whole, do you feel that United

+Utilities is going too far, not far enough, or striking a good balance, in terms

+of these longer-term goals?

+- o Why do you say that?

+- o What do you think is missing?

+- O What might you like to see them drop?

+- Are there any specific goals on the screen now that you think are particularly important for United Utilities to aim for?

 Next, I'm going to ask you to consider all of the longer-term goals discussed so far from three different perspectives.
-We're doing this to understand the full diversity of people's reactions.
 These three perspectives are:

-- As a customer of United Utilities: that is, someone who pays a water bill - As a consumer of United Utilities' services: that is, someone who uses one or more of the range of services United Utilities provides, such as drinking water from the tap and flushing the loo - As a citizen in the North West: that is, as a member of society who thinks about the wider needs of society and the environment over the longer term - Taking the first of these, the customer perspective...
-If you were to consider United Utilities' long-term plan purely from a bill-payer's perspective, how would that affect your view of it? - o Would your view change? - Why/why not? - Are there any questions you'd like to ask United Utilities in order to make an informed judgement as a bill-payer? - Secondly, the consumer perspective...
-If you were to consider United Utilities' longterm plan purely from the perspective of someone who uses the company's services, not as the bill-payer, how would that affect your view of it? - o Would your view change? - Why/why not? - Are there any questions you'd like to ask United Utilities in order to make an informed judgement as a service user? - Finally, the citizen's perspective...
-Again, not as a bill-payer, if you were to consider United Utilities' long-term plan purely from the perspective of someone who is interested in the long-term needs of communities and of the environment in the North West, how would that affect your view of it? - o Would your view change?

-- Why/why not? - Are there any questions you'd like to ask United Utilities in order to make an informed judgement as a citizen?
+- As a future customer of United Utilities: that is, someone who will pay a water bill in the future - As a consumer of United Utilities' services: that is, someone who like you currently uses one or more of the range of services United Utilities provides, such as drinking water from the tap and flushing the loo. - As a citizen in the North West: that is, as a member of society who thinks about the wider needs of society and the environment over the longer term - Taking the first of these, the future customer perspective...
+If you were to consider United Utilities' long-term plan purely from a future bill-payer's perspective, how would that affect your view of it? - o Would your view change?

+- Why/why not? - Are there any questions you'd like to ask United Utilities in order to make an informed judgement as a bill-payer? - Secondly, the consumer perspective...
+If you were to consider United Utilities' long-term plan purely from the perspective of someone who uses the company's services, how would that affect your view of it? - o Would your view change? - Why/why not? - Are there any questions you'd like to ask United Utilities in order to make an informed judgement as a service user? - Finally, the citizen's perspective...
+If you were to consider United Utilities' long-term plan purely from the perspective of someone who is interested in the long-term needs of communities and of the environment in the North West, how would that affect your view of it? - Would your view change? - Why/why not? - Are there any questions you'd like to ask United Utilities in order to make an informed judgement as a citizen?

-NOTE ABOUT PHASING: United Utilities needs to consider the balance of responsibility amongst current and future customers for paying for investments.
+NOTE ABOUT PHASING: United Utilities needs to consider the balance of responsibility amongst current and future customers for paying for investments, as not investing now could mean a higher cost in the future as issues may get worse.